cshtdd/kvm-automation/README.md

     --name vm2 \
     --os-variant "ubuntu16.04" \
     --img ~/vm-templates/ubuntu-16.04.2-server-amd64.iso
+# At this point the command will display the vm's mac address and vnc port
-# From your host vnc to `vmhost.local:5901` and finish the installation
+# From your host vnc to `vmhost.local:<VNC_PORT>` and finish the installation
 ```

 ### Restore an Ubuntu vm